HackYourFuture/React/week1/MAKEME.md

 The homework that needs to be submitted is the following:

 1. JavaScript exercises
-2. Project: Random Quote Generator
+2. Project: Hack Your Weather I

+**This time also put the URL to your deployed website in your class' slack channel!**

 _Deadline Saturday 23.59 CET_